Berberis thunbergii, a

 deciduous shrub inhabiting forest edges or uncultivated fields in

 meters.
-Branches are red-brown, with steep ditches and ridges and
+Branches are red-brown, with steep ditches, ridges, and one

 blades 1-5cm-long, 5-15mm wide, obovate to oblong, tips sharp, bases